siyagowda/Music-Quiz/README.md

 My NEA project for my OCR GCSE Computer Science

 # Requirements
-Uses Python and CSV files
+Uses Python and CSV files, just download files to device

 # How to play
 Create user log in by appending "Players" .csv file.